kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

   - in ADD R1, R2, R3, Rsrc1 = R2, Rsrc2 = R3
 3. Execute

-A change made by some stage at a given clock cycle is not noticed until the next cycle.

-instr PC R4 RA RM RZ RY
-1F 37c00 1000 - - - -
-2D 37C04 "
-3X
-4M
-5W

 # Part 9: Pipelining
 Pipelining allows for concurrent instructions per cycle, with different parts (stages) of the processor